Q: What are Probiotics?

 Q: How many pills should I take per day?

-Q: How long is the shelf life for this product?
+Q: How long is the shelf life of this product?

 A: Maintains optimum potency for up to 18 months.